Coffee cups and fertilizer make Syrian rebel weapons

 Makeshift bombs can be detonated remotely using mobile phones.
 Abu Ghagan also has home-made missiles that he says can be propelled five km.

-The meter-long missiles have a large head packed full of explosives with a detonator on the end, and fins to keep them flying in a straight line.
+The metre-long missiles have a large head packed full of explosives with a detonator on the end, and fins to keep them flying in a straight line.

 "These are good.
 We use them to fire into army barracks," he said.